CortexIntelligentAutomation/docs/content/en/docs/2023.3/_shared/architecture/components/purpose/ms-sql-server.md

-Required by Cortex Gateway for creating and storing the Gateway Databases.
+Required by CORTEX Gateway for creating and storing the Gateway Databases.
 Hopefully, we can remove the need for SQL Server in the next release.